lululombard/mca_book_searcher/README.md

 - Fast multithreaded scanning of region files
 - Searches for both `minecraft:written_book` and `minecraft:writable_book`
-- Provides coordinates of found books
+- Provides exact coordinates when available, or chunk coordinates
 - Works with vanilla and modded Minecraft worlds
 - Detailed output written to `out.txt`